Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

 1

-Understand the question: The problem is asking which type of accounting is primarily concerned with insuring a risk against possible loss.
-This requires identifying the specific focus of each type of accounting listed.
+Step 1: Understand the primary focus of Financial Accounting.
+Financial Accounting is concerned with preparing financial statements that provide information about a company's financial position, performance, and cash flows.
+It includes the valuation and reporting of inventory as part of the balance sheet and income statement.

-Step 1: Define Managerial Accounting.
-Managerial Accounting focuses on providing financial and non-financial information to managers for decision-making within an organization.
-It is not primarily concerned with insuring risks.
+Step 2: Review the purpose of Managerial Accounting.
+Managerial Accounting focuses on providing internal management with information for decision-making, planning, and controlling operations.
+It is not primarily concerned with external reporting or inventory valuation in financial statements.

-Step 2: Define Financial Accounting.
-Financial Accounting involves recording, summarizing, and reporting financial transactions to external stakeholders, such as investors and creditors.
-It does not deal with insuring risks.
+Step 3: Examine Tax Accounting.
+Tax Accounting deals with compliance with tax laws and regulations, focusing on calculating taxable income and preparing tax returns.
+It does not prioritize inventory valuation for financial reporting purposes.

-Step 3: Define Cost Accounting.
-Cost Accounting focuses on analyzing and controlling costs within an organization to improve efficiency and profitability.
-It is not related to insuring risks.
+Step 4: Analyze Cost Accounting.
+Cost Accounting is concerned with determining the cost of production or services, which helps in budgeting and cost control.
+While it may involve inventory costing, its primary focus is not on external financial reporting.

 Watch next